|13:40||Invited talk 1: Slobodan Ilic (TU Munich, Siemens AG), Domain Adaptation for 6D Object Pose Recovery from

 In this workshop, people working on relevant topics in both academia and industry will share up-to-date advances and identify open problems.
 The workshop will feature several high-quality invited talks, presentations of accepted workshop papers and a challenge on 6D object pose estimation from RGB/RGB-D images.

 We invite submissions of 1) papers of unpublished work and 2) extended abstracts of preliminary or already published work.
-The papers can be long (14 pages excluding references) or short (6 pages excluding references) and will be peer-reviewed.
+The papers (8 page limit) will be peer-reviewed.
 If accepted, the papers will be published in the ICCV workshop proceedings, which will be archived in the IEEE Xplore Digital Library and the CVF Open Access, and presented as orals or posters at the workshop.
 Accepted extended abstracts will be presented as posters (the size of panels is 1950mm (width) x 950mm, i.e. the same as for the main conference).
 The workshop paper format follows the one of the main conference.
-Papers should be submitted to the CMT system (will be set up soon) and extended abstracts by e-mail to email@example.com.
+Papers should be submitted to the CMT system and extended abstracts by e-mail to email@example.com.

 The covered topics include but are not limited to:

 Paper submission deadline: August 2, August 11, 2019 (11:59PM PST)

 Camera-ready submission deadline: August 29, 2019 (11:59PM PST)

 Deadline for submissions to the BOP Challenge 2019: October 14, 2019 (11:59PM PST)